nodemcu/nodemcu-firmware/docs/en/modules/switec.md

 ## switec.setup()
 Initialize the nodemcu to talk to a switec X.27 or compatible instrument stepper motor.
 The default slew rate is set so that it should work for most motors.
-Some motors can run at 600 degress per second.
+Some motors can run at 600 degrees per second.

 #### Syntax
 `switec.setup(channel, pin1, pin2, pin3, pin4 [, maxDegPerSec])`